-Epidemiological studies of people who are in the early, acute stages of HIV infection are a high-value resource for vaccine design and development, as well as for cure research.
-In the Protocol C project launched in 2006, IAVI and a wide range of research partners study volunteers in Kenya, Uganda, Rwanda, Zambia and South Africa to learn more about how HIV progresses and is transmitted.
-More than 600 volunteers with incident HIV infection have enrolled in Protocol C to date.
-All volunteers are provided with or referred for routine HIV care, including ART provision.
-Some 190,000 Protocol C samples have been collected and more than 26,000 shared with researchers around the world.
+Epidemiological studies of people who are in the early and acute stages of HIV infection are a high-value resource for vaccine design and development, as well as for cure research.
+In the Protocol C project launched in 2006, IAVI and a wide range of research partners studied volunteers in Kenya, Uganda, Rwanda, Zambia and South Africa to learn more about how HIV is transmitted and HIV disease progression.
+More than 600 volunteers with incident HIV infection were enrolled in Protocol C. All volunteers were provided with or referred for routine HIV care, including ART provision.
+Some 190,000 Protocol C samples were collected and more than 26,000 shared with researchers around the world.

 Type: Prospective cohort of volunteers with incident HIV infection.
 613 volunteers enrolled from nine research centers for long term follow up; 406 suspected transmitting partners for a single visit.

 Partners: KAVI-Institute of Clinical Research, Kangemi and Kenyatta National Hospital, Nairobi, Kenya; Kenya Medical Research Institute-Centre for Geographic Medicine Research-Coast, Kilifi, Kenya; Medical Research Council, Entebbe and Masaka, Uganda; Uganda Virus Research Institute-IAVI, Entebbe; Projet San Francisco Center for Family Health Research, Kigali, Rwanda; Center for Family Health Research in Zambia, Lusaka and Ndola; Aurum Institute, Rustenburg, South Africa; Desmond Tutu HIV Foundation, Cape Town, South Africa